HanbumKo/DnCNN-JPEG/README.md

 # Description
-Implementation of DnCNN, *'Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising' TIP2017*, paper.
+A Tenrowflow implementation of DnCNN, *'Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising' TIP2017*, paper.
-Original code is [here](https://github.com/crisb-DUT/DnCNN-tensorflow) but this code covers a Gaussian denoiser.
+Original code is [here](https://github.com/crisb-DUT/DnCNN-tensorflow) but this code covers only a Gaussian denoiser.
 So I fixed it for JPEG deblocking(only for quality factor : 10).